 There are two common approaches to integrate Crowdin In-Context with your application:

 - Staging or translation environment.
 If you are neither intended to invite your end-users to help with the translations nor consider using a “translation mode” in your production application, integrating Crowdin In-Context to your staging or dedicated translation app environment is a good solution.

 After the integration is successfully set up and you have refreshed your application, you should see the invitation dialog and Crowdin login box.

 You can add these parameters to the

 _jipt array in the configuration snippet.

 Speeds up dynamic content displaying within the In-Context tool by preloading all source strings.
 Automatically disabled for large projects (5000+ strings).
-The acceptable values: true, false.
+Acceptable values: true, false.